Shivanshu-Gupta/AlexNet-Experiments/README.md

 # AlexNet Experiments
-This is project is a PyTorch implementation of the AlexNet architeture described in [ImageNet Classification with Deep Convolutional Neural Networks].
+This repository contains a PyTorch implementation of the AlexNet architeture described in [ImageNet Classification with Deep Convolutional Neural Networks].
 The following experiments have been performed on the architecture:

 - Activation Unit: ReLU vs Tanh
 - Dropout v/s No Dropout